zhaizhonghao/HLF-NodeSDK/README.md

 * Export the chosen identity from the wallet
 * Install the chaincode in the specific channel
 * Instantiate the chaincode in the specific channel
-* Query the specific channel
+* Query the specific chaincode
-* Invoke the specific channel
+* Invoke the specific chaincode

 # TODO

 * Create the channel
 * Join the channel
+* Upgrade the chaincode
 * Generate the Identity
 * Add a new organization
 * Add a new peer